innrvoice/react-custom-switcher/README.md

 ### value (required)
 type: *string*

 A value from options there switch will be set by default.
 You can use it as a controlled value.
+[See example](https://codesandbox.io/s/react-custom-switcher-extended-customisation-demo-6h5ygd)

 <hr>